lorenzosuarez/wallet_project/README.md

-# Stori Challenge 📱
+#  Wallet Sign in📱

-Welcome to the repository for the Stori Challenge App.
+Welcome to the repository.
 This project epitomizes modern Android development, incorporating Material3 design 🎨, Jetpack Compose 🖌️, and a clean architecture 🏗️ that adheres to SOLID principles for a scalable, maintainable, and robust application.

 ## Project Overview 👀